 What Can You Do Now?

 If you have persistent symptoms after your head injury, including heart rate changes, it’s important to get treatment.
-You can consult our team for free after filling out some paperwork so that we understand your medical history.
+You can consult our team after filling out some paperwork, so that we understand your medical history.